-A new Queensland Certificate of Education (QCE) system will begin with students entering Year 11 in 2019.
+The new Queensland Certificate of Education (QCE) system was introduced in 2019.
 From 2020, the Australian Tertiary Admission Rank (ATAR) will be the standard pathway to tertiary study for Queensland Year 12s.
 This curriculum handbook will assist you to understand the changes and help you to plan what to study in Years 11 and 12.
 You will use this information to begin exploring the jobs or careers you are interested in and then choose the subjects and courses that will enable you to achieve a QCE and work towards your goals.